CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 The [core module](https://metacpan.org/pod/Convert::Pheno) is divided into various sub-modules.
 The main package, `Convert::Pheno`, handles class initialization and employs the [Moo](https://metacpan.org/pod/Moo) module along with [Types::Standard](https://metacpan.org/pod/Types::Standard) for data validation.
 After validation, the user-selected method (e.g., `pxf2bff`) is executed, directing the data to the respective [independent modules](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno), each tailored for converting a specific input format.

 !!!
 Question "Why Perl?"
-    The choice of Perl as a language is attributed to its inherent **speed in text processing** and its use of **sigils to distinguish data types** within intricate data structures.
+    The choice of Perl as a language is due to its inherent **speed in text processing** and its use of **sigils to distinguish data types** within intricate data structures.

-## Implementing a new conversion

-### Schema mapping

-When creating a new conversion between two data models, the first step is to **match the variables** between the two data schemas.
-At the time of writting this (Sep-2023) the mapping of variables is still performed **manually** by human brains :cold_sweat:.

-!!!
-Info "Mapping strategy: External or hardcoded?"
-    At first, we planned to use configuration files to direct the mapping process instead of hardcoded solutions.
-But the data structures were too complex and nested, making this approach unworkable.
-So, we decided on **hardcoded** mappings.
-However, note that [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) conversions still need a configuration file.

-In the **Mapping tables** section (accessible via the 'Technical Details' tab on the left navigation bar), we outline the equivalencies between different schemas.
-These tables fulfill several purposes:

-1. It's a quick way to help out the _Health Data_ community.
-2. Experts can check it out and suggest changes without digging into all the code.
-3. If you want to chip in and create a new conversion, you can start by making a mapping table.

-### From mappings to code

-While creating the code for a new format can be challenging, modifying properties in an existing one is much easier.
-Feel free to [reach us](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/issues) should you plan to contribute.

-!!!
-Bug "Notice"
-    Please note that accurately mapping, even between two standards, is a substantial undertaking.
-While we possess expertise in certain areas, we certainly don't claim mastery in all :pray:.
-We sincerely welcome any **suggestions** or feedback.